AntonGorban/social-parser/README.md

 - Where to call: `Web server (e.g. node.js, Tomcat)`
 - Data: `Public data`

-Confirm and you will receive your token.it needs to be inserted with the value of the `tg` key in `api.json`.
+Confirm and you will receive your token.it needs to be inserted with the value of the `youTube` key in `api.json`.

 ```json
 {